masterkuzutt/Neighborhood_Map_Project/README.md

 This project is for Front-End developer nanodegree.by using google maps api ,wikipedia web and knockout.js , implement web app that show list of location and icon on the map.

 ## How To Use
+### installation
+* download or clone repository
+* open src/index.html on your browser

 ### add location
 * input word related to location you want to add  in textbox on google map.
 * select location from google map api suggestion.